babel/website/docs/plugin-transform-runtime.md

 > NOTE: Instance methods such as `"foobar".includes("foo")` will only work with `core-js@3`.
 If you need to polyfill them, you can directly import `"core-js"` or use `@babel/preset-env`'s `useBuiltIns` option.

+> NOTE: You must choose between using `@babel/preset-env`'s `useBuiltIns` option with `usage` and this plugin.
+They do not work together.

 ## Installation

 Install it as development dependency.